Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration

-\subsection{Robustness analysis}
+\subsection{Robustness Analysis}

 In this section, we analyze the sensitivity of the proposed method to noise based on the OS dataset.
 The optical images in the OS dataset are added to different levels of Gaussian white noise with a mean of 0 and variance from 2\% to 30\%.
 We present their registration results of CMR (with $T=1$ and $T=3$) and average $L_{2}$.
-As shown in Fig. \ref{fig:robustness}, when the image noise variance increases from 2\% and 20\%, although our method is not trained on the noised images, the registration performances are relatively stable.
+As shown in Fig. \ref{fig:robustness}, when the image noise variance increases from 2\% and 20\%, although our method is not trained on the noised images, the registration performance is relatively stable.
 When the Gaussian noise variance exceeds 22\%, the registration performance decreases slightly.
-These experimental results indicate that our proposal is robust to noise.
-The main reason is that the Mamba-based model and the MEFL strategy enhance salient feature learning and handle challenging scenarios effectively.
+These experimental results indicate that the proposed method is robust to noise.
+The main reason is that the Mamba-based model and the MELF enhance salient feature learning and handle challenging scenarios effectively.